 Enough RAM: I would argue that most important feature of a laptop for a data scientist is RAM.
 You absolutely want at least 16GB of RAM.
-32GB can be really useful if you can get it, and if you need a laptop that will last 3 years, I’d say you want 32GB or at least the ability to expand to 32GB later.
+And honestly, your life will be a lot easier if you can get 32GB.
+And if you need a laptop that will last 3 years, I’d say you want 32GB or at least the ability to expand to 32GB later.

 Storage: A relatively large, fast solid state drive (an SSD, or another form of flash storage like an M.2 drive).
 I’d say 512GB is an absolute minimum, though personally I wouldn’t go below 1TB.
-Note that external harddrives are poor substititues for internal harddrives, so don’t get fooled into thinking “oh, it’s small, but I can always get an external drive!”
+Note that external harddrives are poor substitutes for internal harddrives, so don’t get fooled into thinking “oh, it’s small, but I can always get an external drive!”

-If you only want this for a year or two, I’d say you want double the storage you currently use; if you’re gonna need this computer to last you a while I would say four times what you use now.
+If you only want this for a year or two, I’d say you probably want double the storage you currently use; if you’re gonna need this computer to last you a while I would say three times what you use now.

 From a data science perspective, I don’t think you need to worry about GPUs very much unless you’re buying a desktop.
 I’m not a serious GPU user, but my understanding is that laptops just don’t come with “good” GPUs by data science standards, I wouldn’t worry about the GPU in your laptop (unless you like playing games).